Junkern/Notify-popups/README.md

 ## Install

-You can install notify-popups via bower:
+You can install notify-popups via bower or npm:
 ```
 bower install notify-popups
+npm install notify-popups
 ```